 2.Automatic Dirt Disposal

 Just as with its immediate predecessor the Roomba i7, the Roomba S9+ has an Automatic Dirt Disposal unit capable of holding up to 30 bins worth of dirt.
 The i7 was the first to have this hugely game-changing feature in the robot vacuum market.
 With robot vacuums, the goal is to take as much effort out of cleaning the home as possible.
 The addition of the Clean Base unit took this to a completely different level as hands-on maintenance as reduced from being needed every few cleans or less to over a month.
 This is certainly a feature for the rich as the unit adds a hefty amount to the total price. iRobot cleverly introduced it as a side option for their newer models, labeling those sold with the unit as a “+” model.
 When considering a purchase, the Clean Base should be thought of as a separate product sold with the robot vacuum.
-For example, Roomba S9 (minus the +) is the same robot vacuum without this dirt disposal unit although it can be purchased at a later date.
+For example, Roomba S9 (minus the +) is the same robot vacuum without this dirt disposal unit although it can be purchased at a later date. we talk about these two options in more detail in our Roomba S9+ vs S9 comparison article.

 3.Superior 3-Stage Cleaning System